oamg/leapp/docs/source/el7toel8/envars.md

 for the Leapp tool.

+## LEAPP_SERVICE_HOST

+Overrides the host of the service to which leapp connects to fetch necessary data files in case they are missing.
+The used protocol (`http://` or `https://`) must be specified.
+Defaults to `https://cert.cloud.redhat.com`.

+## LEAPP_PROXY_HOST

+If set, leapp will use this proxy to fetch necessary data files in case they are missing.
+The used protocol (`http://` or `https://`) must be specified.

 ## LEAPP_DEVEL_RPMS_ALL_SIGNED

 Leapp will consider all installed pkgs to be signed by RH - that affects